hthub247/learn-git/README.md

-# learn-git - Internship Contributing Guide
+# learn-git - Internship Contributing Guide By Nadraht Mohammed

-Intern Contribution Guide

 Welcome to the TeamUp LMS Internship Project!
-This guide helps interns contribute effectively and maintain a clean collaboration workflow.
+This guide helps interns contribute effectively.

-1. Creating Your Branch
+## 1. Branching

-Always create a new branch for each task.
+- Create a new branch for each task.

-Use clear naming:
+- Use clear names: `feature/<desc>`, `fix/<desc>`, `docs/<desc>`.

-feature/<short-description>
-fix/<short-description>
-docs/<short-description>

-Example: docs/update-readme or feature/add-login-page
+- Example: `docs/update-readme`, `feature/add-login-page`.

-2. Making Commits
+## 2. Commits

-Write short, descriptive commit messages following this format:

-<type>: <what you changed>
+- Use short, descriptive messages: `<type>: <what you changed>`.

-Example:

-docs: add intern contribution guide

-fix: correct dashboard layout issue
+- Example: `docs: add intern contribution guide`, `fix: correct dashboard layout issue`.

-3. Opening a Pull Request (PR)
+## 3. Pull Requests (PR)

-Push your branch to GitHub using:

-git push origin <branch-name>
+- Push your branch: `git push origin <branch-name>`.

-Open a Pull Request (PR) to the main branch.
+- Open a PR to `main`.

-Add a short PR title and describe your changes clearly.
+- Add a clear title and description.

-Tag your reviewer (e.g., @supervisor-name).
+- Tag your reviewer and respond to feedback.

-Respond politely to review comments and push updates as needed.

-4. After Approval
+## 4. After Approval

-Merge the PR once approved.
+- Merge the PR and delete the branch (local & remote).

-Delete your branch (both locally and remotely).

-Keep your local main branch updated by pulling regularly:
+- Keep `main` updated

-git checkout main
-git pull origin main

-5. Professional Collaboration
+## 5. Professional Collaboration

-Communicate respectfully and clearly.
+- Communicate clearly and respectfully.

-Follow deadlines and update your reviewer if you’re stuck.
+- Follow deadlines and maintain consistent formatting.

-Maintain consistent formatting and documentation style.

-6. Contributors
+## 6. Contributors

-Nadraht Mohammed
+- Nadraht Mohammed